Lithograph, printing company unknown. Circa 1870s – 1890s.

 Price: $6.00 Size: 1 and 3/8 x 2 and 3/4″

 Nothing printed on the back but one assumes this small card may have been part of a series, maybe of seaside scenes or women in regional dress or bathing attire.
 And it’s a colorful outfit she wears: peach skirt, sleeveless top with wide vertical stripes in wine and light blue.
 And the lighter rose-colored material that encircles her hips, is this part of the skirt or top?
 Note the emblem of some sort on the skirt, and the peach tam o’shanter hat.
 Was that a mistake by the printer to have that line going from the hat to behind the girl’s back?
-And we can’t also help but wonder at the small landmark (like something manmade – a statue perhaps) that appears on the distant horizon; as if this card was fashioned after a specific location, somewhere well-known to the lithographer but is leaving us in the dark today.
+And we can’t also help but wonder at the small landmark (like something manmade – a statue perhaps) that appears on the distant horizon; as if this card was fashioned after a specific location, somewhere well-known to the lithographer but that leaves us in the dark today.
 Lots of questions without answers on this one but maybe that’s part of it’s charm!